lobodeguerra/gothic/README.md

 # Dependencies

 - Docker Desktop
+- Node
+- NVM

 ### Frontend scaffolding

-Gothic comes prepared for modern front-end development, by offering a basic webpack setup that can be easily extended and customized to your needs.
+Gothic comes prepared for modern front-end development, by offering a basic webpack + postcss setup that can be easily extended and customized to your needs.

 - Running `npm start` will start the project in development mode, and open a new window that will be automatically kept up to date through HRM.
 - Running `npm run build` will compile assets for deploy.

-Gothic, however, neither imposes nor includes any CSS package; rather provides an already setup source JS and SASS files that you can use to quickly begin building using your own packages.
+Gothic neither imposes nor includes any CSS package; rather provides an already setup source JS and SASS files that you can use to quickly begin building using the packages of your choosing.

 # Contributing